kkredit/confronting-wicked-crypto/reading/policy-general/TheFourthAmendmentinflux.md

       - The Warren court made several rights-protecting decisions in the 1960s (right to a lawyer, Miranda rights)
       - The civil rights movement, anti-war protests, and a general crime wave boosted "tough on crime" sentiments that helped propel Nixon into office
-      - Nixon appointed 4 justices in his first time!
+      - Nixon appointed 4 justices in his first term!
 All in line with "a jurisprudence of crime control"
       - Cases in 1983-84 constituted a "jurisprudential regime change" RE the 4thAm
     - "Understanding the Roberts Court and the 4thAm" - a four part argument
       1. "The Roberts Court’s Fourth Amendment case law has been fundamentally shaped by the jurisprudence of crime